-- 6. In the Functions column, double-click a function to add it to the Formula field at the top of the dialog box.
-For information about each of the available functions, see Anzo Function and Formula Reference. - 7.
+- In the Functions column, double-click a function to add it to the Formula field at the top of the dialog box. - 7.
 Place your cursor in the Formula where you want to insert the property to perform the calculation on (for example, inside the parentheses) and then double-click the property in the Fields column.
 If the syntax for the function includes characters such as commas, type the characters in the appropriate location in the formula.
 You can click the Clear link on the bottom right of the Formula field any time to clear that field and start over.